-- If strong evidence suggests that the file or website is malicious, the file or website is blocked by our virus definition updates.
+- If the system determines that the file or website is malicious, the file or website is blocked by our virus definition updates.

-- If the automated system cannot determine whether the file or website is malicious, the file or website is sent to our Threat Lab analysts for manual analysis
+- If the system cannot determine whether the file or website is malicious, the file or website is sent to our Threat Lab for manual analysis.

 Files and websites that require manual analysis are prioritized according to their level of severity and the number of users the file or website may harm.
 After manual analysis, the file or website is categorized as safe or harmful.

 We encourage you to send us any type of file that you believe may be malicious.

 We do not send replies following file submissions or evaluations.

 Submit suspicious files to the Threat Lab using the file submission form.